 The above process has probably produced a rather lengthy but informative document - save this valuable tool to review with interested candidates and to help in the onboarding process.
 Your job now is to edit this into a brief marketing tool (aka job posting), but be careful not to summarize too much.

-Although some of the same material in a traditional job description is covered, if you frame the information in terms of goals and objectives versus just describing what someone will do, this is more likely to inspire and draw in the right person and, hopefully, scare away counterfeits.
+If you frame the information in terms of goals and objectives versus just describing what someone will do, this is more likely to inspire and draw in the right person and, hopefully, scare away counterfeits.

 In the main body use bullet points to make it easier to read and keep the writing style simple and direct.
 Your choice of words is important and can attract or repel the people you want or the diversity you need in your teams.
 For example, using wording like, “looking for a rock star salesperson”, or stating, “we need people who will crush sales targets”, is going to bias your respondents to younger males.
 Textio is a handy tool that you can run your job ad through to identify text that will bias your respondents.